Weʼve raised £2,030 to buy physio equipment for Havenmere a nurse led home for adults with complex brain injuries.

 On 22nd September my sister and I will be taking to the open water to Swim the Serpentine to raise money to buy physio equipment for Havenmere.

-This is a huge challenge for both Rebecca and I – neither of us can swim more than 50 meters without having to stop for a breather, I can’t even do front crawl and we’ve got to swim 1 mile (that’s 1606 meters to be precise) in just a few months.
-For someone that hasn’t personally taken part in any sporting activity since school and having gone through knee surgery a few years ago this will be no easy task!
+This is a huge challenge for both Rebecca and I – when we started training for the swim neither of us could swim more than 25 meters without having to stop for a breather, i couldn't even do front crawl and we’ve got to swim 1 mile (that’s 1606 meters to be precise) in just a few months.
+For someone that hasn’t personally taken part in any sporting activity since leaving school and having gone through major knee surgery a few years ago this will be no easy task!

-When considering what fundraising events we could take part in to support our Dad, Swim Serpentine seemed perfect.
-Our Dad used to swim really well and he taught us both to swim when we were little, he used to take us swimming regularly and it was one of our favorite things to do with him.
+When considering what fundraising events we could take part in to support and honor our Dad, Swim Serpentine seemed perfect.
+Our Dad used to swim really well and he taught us both to swim when we were kids and it was one of our favorite things to do with him.
 Check us out in the pic below!

 Are we mad to take on this challenge?
 Probably yes! but here we are and we hope we can make our Dad proud!